 Cut out two Roman coins and one Temple coin each.
 (The image is further down the page).

 Q. Are there any good things that happened to you or your family years ago, which are still remembered and celebrated?

 Christians remember certain events in Jesus’ life and celebrate them on set dates in the year.

 We are going to look at the Easter celebration and the week leading up to that, which is often referred to as ‘Holy Week’.

-Easter is not a set date, but it always starts on a Friday, finishing on the Sunday and is celebrated around March or April.
+Easter is not a set date, but it always starts on a Friday, finishes on Sunday and is celebrated around March or April.

-The Friday is known as ‘Good Friday’ which seems rather a weird name at first, because that is the day that Jesus Christ died a painful death on a cross.
+The Friday is known as ‘Good Friday’ which seems rather a weird name at first because that is the day that Jesus Christ died a painful death on the cross.

 So we are now going to see what really happened leading up to this event.

 3. Main teaching for Holy Week lesson plan

 a) Jesus’ followers and enemies